About May 12th — Celebrating Women in Mathematics

 If you organize an event yourself, let us know about it to display it here.

-The current interactive map is in progress.
+The interactive map is regularly updated with new events.

 If you plan to organize an event, let us know about it.
 Please fill in the dedicated form, in order to make it internationally visible.